 “I encourage all coaches, including those from the private academies, to join our training courses to improve and provide quality coaching in accordance with the playing style and philosophy that FAS hopes to develop in all our local youth players to move Singapore football forward.”

 Additionally, ActiveSG Football Academy announced during the event that it will be partnering Hougang United to start a ninth training centre.
-Located at Hougang Stadium, the centre will be headed by former footballer and four-time S-League winner Winston Yap.
+Located at Hougang Stadium, the centre will be headed by former footballer and 4-time S-League winner Winston Yap.

 Sport Singapore is also currently in talks with People’s Association, who run the PA’s PAssion Children’s Football Programme, to further streamline and consolidate efforts to develop youth football.